Greg Bice: Professional career

-Greg started his career with Philadelphia from 2004–2005, but only played one game.
+Greg started his career with Philadelphia from 2004 to 2005, but only played one game.
 The next year he was acquired First Round, First Draft Pick in the supplemental draft in 2006 by the Los Angeles Riptide.
 He was chosen above 223 others.
 He played 12 games in 2006 and scooped up 27 ground balls.
 In 2007 he had 3 points and 39 ground balls, was selected as an MLL All Star, and was chosen as the New Balance Sportsman of the Year.
 Greg continued his phenomenal play for LA in 2008 and served as captain while netting 3 pts and picking up 35 ground balls.

 In 2007, Bice coached second year high school lacrosse team, the Middle Creek Mustangs to a Tri-8 Conference playoff appearance.

 In 2009 the Los Angeles Riptide were dissolved and Greg was picked up by the Chicago Machine.
 He served as team captain, scored 2 pts and grabbed 33 ground balls.
 In the 2010 season, Bice stepped up his offense, scoring 7 points as of 15 July 2010.
 He was selected as a 2010 MLL All-Star.

 Between MLL seasons, Greg played briefly in the North American Lacrosse League for the Kentucky Stickhorses.
 He played transition and the Stickhorses finished their first season 5-1 losing only their last game to the Boston Rockhoppers.
 The North American Lacrosse League was dissolved after the 2013 season.

 He became a member of the Rochester Rattlers in 2011, when the Chicago Machine's roster was transferred.
 Bice had a very productive season in Rochester with 25 ground balls, a goal, and an assist in only 11 games.
 A year later, in 2012, with the resurrection of the Machine name in Columbus, Ohio, the Rattlers traded Bice and two other Ohio State alumni to the Ohio Machine for draft picks.
 Greg has played two seasons, as captain, with the Ohio Machine and plays an integral leadership role both on and off the field.
 Bice had a terrific 2012 season, grabbing 28 ground balls, netting 2 goals, and dishing out an assist.
 Unfortunately, his 2013 season was cut short due to an injury.